 Footer:

-The footer displays the total for each of the columns represented by the table: Claims Assigned, Claims Awaiting, Claims In Process, Claims Rejected, and Claims Error.
+The footer displays the total for each of the columns represented by the table: Claims Awaiting, Claims In Process, and Claims Rejected.

 Scroll-bar:

 The Scroll-bar is available to the right of the table.
 This scroll-bar allows the user to navigate to additional stations if additional space is necessary to display all station options.